Jack87651/CapStone/README.md

 # CapStone
 2024 EVIT Capstone Project

-To play unzip the UnityPlayer file and the CapStone_Data file.
+To play unzip the UnityPlayer file and the CapStone_Data file then open the .exe file named Capstone.exe.